jhwhenry/cpd/CPD_Upgrade_482_to_485.md

 ```
 export COMPONENTS=wkc
 ```

-<br>Run the cpd-cli manage login-to-ocp command to log in to the cluster.
+Run the cpd-cli manage login-to-ocp command to log in to the cluster.

 ```
 cpd-cli manage login-to-ocp \
 --username=${OCP_USERNAME} \